Which of the following is a component of the juxtaglomerular appa... | Channels for Pearson+

 1

-Identify the macula densa: The macula densa is a group of specialized epithelial cells located in the distal convoluted tubule, near the glomerulus.
-These cells sense sodium chloride (NaCl) concentration in the tubular fluid and play a key role in signaling changes in filtration rate.
+Focus on the macula densa.
+The macula densa is a group of specialized cells located in the distal convoluted tubule, near the glomerulus.
+These cells detect sodium concentration in the filtrate and signal the juxtaglomerular cells to release renin if necessary.

-Eliminate incorrect options: Podocytes are part of the filtration barrier in the glomerulus, not the JGA.
-The collecting duct is involved in water and electrolyte reabsorption but is not part of the JGA.
-The Loop of Henle is responsible for creating a concentration gradient in the medulla but is not part of the JGA.
+Eliminate the incorrect options.
+Bowman's capsule, Loop of Henle, and Collecting duct are parts of the nephron but are not components of the juxtaglomerular apparatus.
+Bowman's capsule surrounds the glomerulus, the Loop of Henle is involved in concentration gradients, and the Collecting duct is responsible for water reabsorption.

-Confirm the correct answer: The macula densa is indeed a component of the juxtaglomerular apparatus, as it plays a critical role in monitoring and regulating kidney function.
+Conclude that the macula densa is the correct answer because it is a key component of the juxtaglomerular apparatus, involved in monitoring and regulating kidney function.

-Summarize the reasoning: The juxtaglomerular apparatus includes the macula densa, juxtaglomerular cells, and extraglomerular mesangial cells.
-Among the given options, only the macula densa is part of this structure.

 Related Videos